Best winter cycling gloves 2023, and how to keep hands warm in the coldest months

 What makes a winter cycling glove windproof?

-The first layer of protection on the best winter cycling gloves should be an impermeable windproof layer designed, as you can guess from the name, to keep cold air and wind away from your hands.
+The main layer of protection on the best winter cycling gloves should be an impermeable windproof layer designed, as you can guess from the name, to keep cold air and wind away from your hands.

 One of the most popular fabrics for this is Gore's Windstopper fabric, or Infinium as it's also known as.
 It's used in lots of the best winter cycling gloves across many brands aside from Gore itself.
 There are other options made by different manufactures too that can work just as well.